man and sad woman on date

 Fear and Self-Perception’s Impact on Intimacy

 This subconscious fear of closeness can be attributed to a number of causes.
 Maybe it’s not trusting the entire institution because of something that happened to you, a friend, or a close family member.
-Or maybe you find the dream of a relationship is sufficient because the pain of rejection never factors into the equation.
+Or maybe you find the dream of a relationship sufficient because the pain of rejection never factors into the equation.
 For many, it cycles back to how we feel about ourselves.
 If you lack worth in your own eyes, how can your partner possibly feel differently?

 • Pushing aside compliments or affection that contrasts with personal beliefs

-• Withholding affection and/or losing interest in sexuality
+• Withholding affection and/or losing sexual interest

 • Feeling guarded in what you share with your partner